nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

-## Zoom Link Management
+## 3.1.4  Module zoom link management feature

-As Cap 5 Buddy is designed to suit the needs of SoC students during the transition to online learning, it is crucial to design features which allows efficient management of zoom links which are widely used during online learning.
-However, it is worth noting that these features can be easily modified to manage any website links, showcasing the usefulness of these features beyond online learning.
+As Cap 5 Buddy is designed to be a module tracking application for SoC students, it is crucial to design features which allows efficient management of zoom links which are widely used by modules during online learning.
+However, it is worth noting that these features can be easily modified to manage any website links, showcasing the usefulness of these features for tracking module related details beyond online learning.

 The section below provides details of the implementation of each zoom link related function and design considerations of these features.

 #### Details of implementation

-##### Add zoom link feature
+##### 3.1.4.1  Add zoom link feature

 This feature creates and adds a new `ZoomLink` for a `ModuleLesson` into a specific `Module`, if the zoom link does not already exist in the module.
 Each `ModuleLesson` in a `Module` is only allowed to have one `ZoomLink`.